luvuong-le/100-days-of-code/log.md

 Day 80 was a Sunday 😴

 Day 81- I haven't really had time for projects but one thing I want to do is make time for reading my books I have lying around, so I'm planning to have at least 1 hour to read per day starting with this one 😃

+# Day 82: 30th of June 2020

+Saw a nice image of a phone and battery and wanted to try create one with CSS, pretty rough right now but getting there ✌️